How is inheritance tax calculated in the UK? – explaining the 40% rate and available allowances.

 What is the Nil Rate Band, and how does it affect inheritance tax?

 The Nil Rate Band is the amount up to which no inheritance tax is payable, currently standing at £325,000.
-This means that the first £325,000 of the estate’s value is tax-free.
+This means that the first £325,000 of the estate’s value is outside the scope of IHT.

 How can gifts made during one’s lifetime reduce inheritance tax liability?